howtographql/howtographql/content/backend/graphql-elixir/1-getting-started.md

 ### Install Dependencies

 It's time to start creating your project.
-The First you'll need to have Elixir and Erlang installed on your machine.
+First you'll need to have Elixir and Erlang installed on your machine.
 See https://elixir-lang.org/install.html

 Unlike some frameworks, Phoenix works within the ordinary structure of a regular Elixir application.
-It does however bring its own generator to add in some basic Phoenix code to get you going.
+It does, however, bring its own generator to add in some basic Phoenix code to get you going.

 <Instruction>